waqarbaig6133/Calculator.py/README.md

   -Square roots

   There are also some brackets for ordered operations (BEDMAS) and percentage.
-There are some constraints for the factorial and square root operators, where they can only be used by itself and not with other operators.
-Therefore, 3 sqrt(9) won't give you 9, but instead 6.27.
+There are some constraints for the factorial and square root operators, where they can only be used by themselves and not with other operators.
+Therefore, 3*sqrt(9) won't give you anything.
 Same problem for factorials.
 I will fix this problem in the future.
 But for now, this is what I have.

   [screen-capture (1).webm](https://github.com/waqarbaig6133/Calculator.py/assets/140295418/f81b392a-fd51-415f-8bd3-c81a61034f93)